-It looks like clothes and accessories get their meaning from semiotics; what people think their outfit says about them.
+It looks like clothes and accessories get their meaning from semiotics; what the wearer thinks the outfit says about them.
 Portraits of aristocrats show off their richly-worked garments so as to make it clear they had access to real gold thread & expensively imported silk, not to mention the services of skilled craftspeople.
 The Tudors even had laws about what people of each social class were allowed to wear.

 Henry’s ornate ensemble symbolised wealth and status.
 It’s interesting to notice, too, that men’s clothes were more revealing than women’s until about 100 years ago.
 While women’s necklines went up and down, their bodies were covered from chest to floor in huge swags of fabric.
 Both sexes wore corsets, but it was the men who showed off their figures and flashed their legs in silk stockings.

 During Henry’s reign, men’s skirts morphed into breeches: very puffy shorts, which could be padded out and stiffened to allow even more decoration.
 They also made the waist seem smaller – and, for about a century, a man might wear a really huge codpiece to (supposedly) protect his enormous manhood.